pachyderm/docs/content/latest/deploy-manage/manage/gpus.md

     kubectl get pods gpu-test
     ```

-1. If the container above is scheduled successfully: install Pachyderm.
+1. If the container above is scheduled successfully: install MLDM.
 You are ready to [start leveraging NVIDIA's GPUs in your MLDM pipelines](#configure-gpus-in-pipelines).

 {{% notice tip %}}
 Note that you have the option to use GPUs for compute-intensive workloads on: